Infinity-operads and Day convolution in Goodwillie calculus: Stable infinity -operads and derivatives of the identity

-for the fibre of the morphism space in $\cat{O}^{\otimes}$ over the unique active morphism $f: \langle n \rangle \to \langle 1 \rangle$ in $\Fin$.
-We call these the \emph{multi-morphism spaces} of the $\infty$-operad $\cat{O}^{\otimes}$.
-These spaces admit composition maps that are associative up to homotopy and through which we can view $\cat{O}^{\otimes}$ as a version of a coloured operad of simplicial sets.
-The definition of $\infty$-operad ensures that all mapping spaces of $\cat{O}^{\otimes}$ are determined by the multi-morphism spaces described here. \end{remark}
+for the fibre of the morphism space in $\cat{O}^{\otimes}$ over the unique active morphism $\langle n \rangle \to \langle 1 \rangle$ in $\Surj$.
+We call these spaces the \emph{multi-morphism spaces} of the $\infty$-operad $\cat{O}^{\otimes}$.
+They admit composition maps that are associative up to homotopy and through which we can view $\cat{O}^{\otimes}$ as the analogue of a coloured operad (or symmetric multicategory) enriched in simplicial sets.
+The definition of $\infty$-operad ensures that all mapping spaces for $\cat{O}^{\otimes}$ are determined by the multi-morphism spaces described here. \end{remark}

-\begin{definition} Given $\infty$-operads $p_1: \cat{O}_1^{\otimes} \to \Fin$ and $p_2: \cat{O}_2^{\otimes} \to \Fin$, a \emph{map of $\infty$-operads} $g: \cat{O}_1^{\otimes} \to \cat{O}_2^{\otimes}$ is a functor $g$ such that $p_2 \circ g = p_1$, and that sends $p_1$-cocartesian lifts in $\cat{O}_1^{\otimes}$ of inert maps in $\Fin$ to $p_2$-cocartesian lifts in $\cat{O}_2^{\otimes}$.
+\begin{definition} Given $\infty$-operads $p_1: \cat{O}_1^{\otimes} \to \Surj$ and $p_2: \cat{O}_2^{\otimes} \to \Surj$, a \emph{map of $\infty$-operads} $g: \cat{O}_1^{\otimes} \to \cat{O}_2^{\otimes}$ is a functor $g$ such that $p_2 \circ g = p_1$, and that sends $p_1$-cocartesian lifts in $\cat{O}_1^{\otimes}$ of inert maps in $\Surj$ to $p_2$-cocartesian lifts in $\cat{O}_2^{\otimes}$.
 An \emph{equivalence} of $\infty$-operads is a map of $\infty$-operads that is an equivalence on the underlying $\infty$-categories. \end{definition}